Artem-Goldenberg/Stellance/README.md

 - [Errors.swift](Sources/Stellance/Errors.swift) all supported errors and error messages
 - [Model.swift](Sources/Stellance/Model.swift) some important structures including an enum of all the supported extensions

+## Stages

+- Implementation for Stage 1 should support all extesions (extra ones as well) specified in the pdf task for this stage